 Many companies and even the Chinese government are offering some financial incentives this year with one goal in mind.
 They want to encourage people to stay at home during the celebrations next month.
 These incentives include cash bonuses, shopping vouchers, movie tickets, free entry to local attractions, and even food and decorations.

-As we’ve seen with other holidays, as more people stay home, shopping online will aslo be increasing.
-More and more people are going to be looking for ways to send gifts to their family and friends and stay connected this Chinese New Year.
+As we’ve seen with other holidays, as more people stay home, shopping online will also be increasing.
+More and more people will look for ways to send gifts to their family and friends and stay connected this Chinese New Year.

-The Chinese New Year is an especially important time for family and friends to get together and celebrate.
+The Chinese New Year is an especially significant time for family and friends to get together and celebrate.
 So when you design your marketing campaigns around this event, hitting the right spots is a must.
-Here are a few great strategies and examples that will help you get inspired.
+Here are a few brilliant strategies and examples that will help you get inspired.

 Identify what your customers want from you

 Every good marketing campaign starts with knowing who your customers are and what they want from you.
 Before you implement your Chinese New Year marketing ideas, take the time to do a bit of research.
 Find out what your customers expect from you.
-And take a look at your past holiday campaigns to see the types of messaging and offers that work best.
+And look at your past holiday campaigns to find out which messaging and offers worked best.

 Update your social media feed

 One of the simplest ways to connect with your audience around any holiday is to simply publish social media posts.
-This can just be wishes on the day of.
-Or you can build in a few posts and Stories leading up, during and after the celebration.
+This can just be sharing wishes on the day of the Chinese New Year.
+Or you can build in a few posts and Stories leading up, during, and after the celebration.
 The second strategy is especially effective if you’ll be running promos related to the Chinese New Year.